JamesMenetrey/synobackup-docker-hibernate/README.md

 # Synobackup Docker Interrupt
 A Python script that stops and starts the Docker containers while Synology backups are running.

-**Rationale**: Synology supplies a tool called *Hyper Backup*, which unfortunately does not integrate well with Docker containers.
+**Rationale**: Synology supplies a tool called *Hyper Backup*, which unfortunately does not integrate well with containers.
-Indeed, using *Hyper Backup* to back up Docker running containers may lead to saving locked databases or in-use files.
+Indeed, using *Hyper Backup* to back up running containers may lead to saving locked databases or in-use files.
-Unfortunately, *Hyper Backup* does not provide any triggers to execute tasks before starting and after ending, where Docker containers may typically be stopped and started.
+Unfortunately, *Hyper Backup* does not provide any triggers to execute tasks before starting and after ending, where containers may typically be stopped and started.

-This script fills that gap when executed before the backup operation using a scheduled task by performing the following actions:
+This script fills the gap when executed before the backup operation using a scheduled task by performing the following actions:

 1. Stop the running containers,
-2. Wait an *initial amount of seconds* , giving the time for *Hyper Backup* to kick in,
+2. Wait an *initial amount of seconds*, giving the time for *Hyper Backup* to kick in,
 3. Check periodically whether the backup operation is still occurring,
 4. After the backup operation, restart the previously running containers.